patchfx/patchfx.github.io/_posts/2020-05-22-creating-a-ruby-gem-with-rust.markdown

 title:  "Creating a Ruby Gem with Rust"
 date:   2020-05-22 09:00:00 +0100
 ---
+I'm a big fan of the Ruby programming language, it's been a one of my primary programming languages for the last 12 years.
+It's an extremely expressive language that really lends itself to writing elegant and easy to read code.
+One drawback however, is it's performance.
+In fact it's probably the biggest criticism of the language that I hear.
+If you are writing code where performance is critical, then Ruby might not be the right tool for the job.
+This doesn't necessarily mean you have to switch technologies entirely, or create another microservice, you can in fact write a native library and interface it with Ruby.

+A language that I have grown to love over the last few years is [Rust](https://rust-lang.org).
+It's a systems programming language that's focused on performance and memory safety, without the garbage collection.
+Ideal for creating librarys and tools where performance is important.

-In this tutorial we will create a very simple Rust crate that will print `Hello World from Rust!`.
+In this tutorial we will create a very simple Rust library that will print `Hello World from Rust!`.
+We will wrap this in a Rubygem and have a Ruby interface to the Rust code.

 # Create a new gem with bundler